 In the not-too-distant past, Halloween served as a colorful demarcation between the summer months and the ensuing winter holidays – a playful omen of the massive consumer-spending to come.
-These days, the National Retail Federation estimates that 40% of consumers in the U.S. begin their holiday shopping before Halloween.
+According to a new survey from consumer financial services company, Bankrate, 50% of holiday shoppers in the U.S. start making purchases before Halloween.

-It’s important that you are prepared to handle this influx of shoppers and maintain the same quality of customer service you strive for during the rest of the year.
-Customers tell an average of nine people about a positive customer experience, but tell 16 people about a negative one, Deloitte reports.
-While this figure is terrifying, strategic holiday planning can help you face your fears.
+It’s important to make sure you’re prepared to handle this influx of shoppers and maintain the same quality of customer service you strive for during the rest of the year.
+With strategic holiday planning, you can face challenges head on and impress your customers.
 Let’s check out the best ways to avoid being haunted by negative customer experiences over the rest of the holiday season.

 Customers enter your store expecting to find what they’re looking for.
-This should not be surprising, yet a study done by the IHL Group has shown that retailers are losing almost $1 trillion dollars in sales every year due to out-of-stocks.
-The statistic is shocking, but it indicates an opportunity for your business to be the place where the popular products are always available.
-When your customers walk through your doors, they are choosing your business over others.
-Respect that choice with consistent product availability.
-To make sure your store is always carrying those “must have” holiday season items, you must optimize your inventory management system.
+This should not be surprising, yet a study done by the IHL Group has shown that retailers are losing more than USD$1 trillion dollars in sales every year due to both out-of-stock and overstock situations.
+The statistics are shocking, but it indicates an opportunity for your business to be the place that always has what customers want.
+But to persuade them to purchase, you need the right product availability.
+Make sure your physical and online stores aren’t overburdened with stock from irrelevant products and are always carrying the “must have” holiday items by optimizing your inventory management system.

 How efficient is your replenishment?
 How automated are your purchase orders?
 When you maximize the functionality of your inventory system, you can eliminate the waste of over and understocked items by having total visibility of your merchandise.
 It doesn’t matter how many stores you have or how many channels you sell through, a modern inventory solution will give you a real-time look at the inventory your locations and warehouses are carrying.
 When your store makes the most out of its inventory management, your customers will leave with both the items they came in for and a great review to share with their family and friends.